httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    6. If the first character of input_string is "=":
       1. Consume the "=" character at the beginning of input_string.
       2. Let param_value be the result of running Parsing a Bare Item ({{parse-bare-item}}) with input_string.
-   7. Append key param_name with value param_value to parameters.
-If parameters already contains a name param_name (comparing character for character), overwrite its value.
+   7. If parameters already contains a name param_name (comparing character for character), overwrite its value with param_value.
+   8. Otherwise, append key param_name with value param_value to parameters.
 3. Return parameters.

 Note that when duplicate parameter keys are encountered, all but the last instance are ignored.